-Once you have warmed up do a little more complicated combinations, like:
+Once you are warmed up do a more complicated combinations, like:

 [left] Jab + [right] Cross + Left knee + Right elbow This one is good for a bag drill and no so much for a Thai pad drill - right after that left knee the pad holder would catch an elbow in his face.

 [Left] Jab + [Right] Cross + Right switch kick

 [Right] Cross + [Left] Hook + Right low kick

 Find more effective combinations for training under this link: Muay Thai combinations